We don’t bill hourly, sell your data, or charge hidden fees. Instead, we get paid only one way — a share of your win.

 How does Atticus make money?

-If you hire a lawyer through Atticus, we often make a percentage of whatever money your lawyer earns from your case.
+If you win your case, you’ll pay your lawyer a percentage of your winnings for their work.
+Your lawyer will then pay us a small portion.
 (For example, if your lawyer earns $1,000, she might give Atticus $100.)
-Your lawyer is prohibited by law from passing this cost on to you — so it never increases the amount you pay.
+Your lawyer is prohibited by law from passing this cost on to you, so it will never increase the total amount you pay.
+In other words, your lawyer will never charge you more for working with Atticus.

 At the bottom of many websites, you'll find a small disclaimer: "We are not a law firm and are not qualified to give legal advice."
 If you see this, run the other way.
 These people can't help you: they're prohibited by law from giving meaningful advice, recommending specific lawyers, or even telling you whether you need a lawyer at all.